MadCoderme/databench-comparison/README.md

 # databench-comparison
 This repository contains attempt notebooks and results for this competition: https://www.codabench.org/competitions/3360/

 The python package `databench-eval` has an `Evaluator` which seems to have some problems.
-So the accuracy mentioned was tested externally.
+So, the accuracy mentioned was tested externally and should not be considered without proper verification.
 Models below were run without fine-tuning and over the lite datasets.

 ## Outputs